 In response, Multnomah County has increased the number of staff at its Domestic Violence Response Unit and extended hours to 24 hours a day, four days a week, Chair Kafoury shared.
 The County is using American Rescue Plan funds to hire more culturally-specific case management services.
 The County is also working to ensure sufficient staffing to address a backlog of domestic violence cases in the District Attorney’s office.

 “All levels of government must make strides to ensure survivors are protected throughout their journeys of finding safety, which is often dangerous in itself, especially when they are most vulnerable to fatal harm,” Chair Kafoury said.
 “Closing the loophole that allows abusers to purchase firearms while the wheels of the court turn, as well as the other policies outlined in the bill, are as critical as they are acts of common sense.”

-The Gateway Center, operated by the County, serves hundreds of survivors of domestic violence every year.
+The Gateway Center, operated by the County, serves thousands of survivors of domestic violence every year.
 Throughout the pandemic, the center has offered survivors one-on-one support with experienced advocates, helping develop safety plans and connect survivors with other services.

 Commissioner Jayapal, who co-chairs the Gateway Center Advisory Council and the County’s Domestic Violence Fatality Review Team, said people are looking for solutions to address the urgency and the lethality of domestic violence.
 That includes responses without law enforcement, when turning to the police or the courts doesn’t feel safe or effective for survivors.

 “This is the work we are engaging in at the Gateway Center and throughout Multnomah County’s continuum of care: the work of elevating survivor voice; and collaborating across systems to better align our efforts around violence prevention and intervention, centering the values of equity, accountability, collaboration and evidence-based practice,” Commissioner Jayapal said.